 In addition to the public exam performance, students at The English College participate in the TIMMS and PISA benchmarking tests for Maths, English and Science achieving good results.

-The College has good, if somewhat frayed, facilities (indoor sports hall, shaded play areas, learning support, shared sports field) with a strong Art department.
+The English College has historically had good, if somewhat frayed, facilities (indoor sports hall, shaded play areas, learning support, shared sports field) with a strong Art department.

-This is being replaced by a modern four-storey building which will include a wide range of specialist facilities including a Performing Arts Centre with Recording Studios and Practice Rooms, a Food Technology Centre and a range of Science Laboratories to replace those deemed previously unfit for purpose by the KHDA.
-These facilities will enable the College to place additional focus on Creativity (Drama, Music and Arts - though apparently not Design Technology).
+This has been replaced by a modern four-storey building which includes a wide range of specialist facilities including a Performing Arts Centre with Recording Studios and Practice Rooms, a Food Technology Centre and a range of Science Laboratories to replace those deemed previously unfit for purpose by the KHDA.
+These facilities enable the College to place additional focus on Creativity (Drama, Music and Arts - though apparently not Design Technology).

 The College, with its additional classrooms, hopes to be able to expand student numbers in the Secondary school from around the current just below 650 to approximately 800 students - not a major expansion and one that is designed to keep the friendly, smaller school feel that is much appreciated by students and parents.